hashicorp/terraform-provider-awscc/docs/resources/elasticloadbalancingv2_target_group.md

 ### Read-Only

 - `id` (String) Uniquely identifies the resource.
-- `load_balancer_arns` (List of Dynamic) The Amazon Resource Names (ARNs) of the load balancers that route traffic to this target group.
+- `load_balancer_arns` (List of String) The Amazon Resource Names (ARNs) of the load balancers that route traffic to this target group.
 - `target_group_arn` (String) The ARN of the Target Group
 - `target_group_full_name` (String) The full name of the target group.
 - `target_group_name` (String) The name of the target group.